XAVI DANTO

 QuickDraw Conversion for GLAM: A Case Study

 This digital preservation project, completed for INFO 655-01: Digital Preservation and Curation, addresses the challenge of obsolete file formats in cultural heritage collections.
-The Tony Smith digital image collection at Paula Cooper Gallery contains extensive documentation of the minimalist sculptor’s early work primarily in QuickDraw format (.pct), an extinct filetype unsupported since Mac OS X updates.
+The Tony Smith digital image collection at Paula Cooper Gallery contains extensive documentation of the minimalist sculptor’s early work primarily in QuickDraw format (.pct), a nearly extinct filetype unsupported since Mac OS X updates dating back to 2005.
 This project assessed best practices for preserving and converting 94 QuickDraw files to accessible formats while maintaining archival integrity and documenting metadata changes throughout the migration process.

 🔗 Project Documentation: Presentation Slides and Images